 Strangely, it’s not even listed as such on the abortion fact sheet.
 Wouldn’t it have been more more honest and helpful to highlight the most important reasons?
 Probably, but there’s an agenda in play here.

-It’s in the financial best interests of the abortion industry to make the reasons for abortion sound as sympathetic as they possibly can, and they do a remarkable job at it.
+It’s in the financial best interests of the abortion industry to make the reasons women have abortions sound as sympathetic as they possibly can, and they do a remarkable job at it.
 I’m guessing this is why other notable numbers were left off their fact sheet.

 For instance, these are some of the survey statistics that you won’t find on their abortion facts page:

 - Only 4% of respondents cited health concerns as their main reason for abortion.